udacity-om/ud_self_driving_car_engineer/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * The size of training set is 34799
 * The size of the validation set is 4410
 * The size of test set is 12630
-* The shape of a traffic sign image is 32x32
+* The shape of a traffic sign image is 32x32x3.
+The third dimension represents three color channels(RGB)
 * The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset.